ved-parekh/IBM-Data-Science-Environment-/README.md

 # IBM-Data-Science-Environment-
-This repository contains the code from the IBM Data Science Course on Coursera
+This repository contains the code for the IBM Data Science Course on Coursera